Deep Indexed Active Learning for Matching Heterogeneous Entity Representations: Experiments

 \subsection{Methods Compared}

-We compare \sysname\ with three baseline approaches that jointly perform the blocking and matching steps as described: \begin{itemize} \item {\bf \pairedFixed} uses a non adaptive blocking strategy, where the candidate set is created by conducting a similarity search on the embeddings obtained as is from the pre-trained TPLM, i.e. no task specific finetuning is employed \item {\bf \onlyPaired} finetunes the TPLM and a classifier in the paired mode as described in Section \ref{sec:pretrainedlm}.
+We compare \sysname\ with four baseline approaches of blocking while using a TPLM-based matcher in an active learning loop: \begin{itemize} \item {\bf \pairedFixed} uses a non adaptive blocking strategy, where the candidate set is created by conducting a similarity search on the embeddings obtained as is from the pre-trained TPLM, i.e. no task specific finetuning is employed \item {\bf \onlyPaired} uses the embeddings from the TPLM as it gets finetuned by the matcher in paired mode as described in Section \ref{sec:matcher}.
 However, the candidate set is created in a similar manner as \pairedFixed, i.e. a similarity search on the embeddings obtained from the TPLM in the single mode. \item {\bf \dittoAdapt} finetunes the TPLM and a SentenceBERT-like classifier on the labeled data $\train$ to obtain embeddings conducive for similarity search.
-To keep comparisons uniform, even though the method is called sentenceBERT, we use the same RoBERTa transformer in all methods.
-This method is also what is called the Advanced Blocking method in DITTO \cite{ditto} except that we learn it in an Active Learning setup much like \sysname. \item {\bf \human} here we depend on hand-crafted rules to perform blocking.
+To keep comparisons uniform, even though the method is called SentenceBERT, we use the same RoBERTa transformer in all methods.
+This method is also what is called the Advanced Blocking method in DITTO \cite{ditto} except that we learn it in an Active Learning setup much like \sysname. \item {\bf \human} depends on hand-crafted rules to perform blocking.
 These exist only for the five benchmark datasets and not for the multilingual dataset.
-These five benchmarks already provide pairs after pre-blocking with human designed rules, so we did not create our own rules and instead define all pairs in these pre-blocked datasets as the candidate set for this method. \end{itemize}
+These five benchmarks already provide pairs after pre-blocking with human-designed rules, so we did not create our own rules and instead define all pairs in these pre-blocked datasets as the candidate set for this method. \end{itemize} All baselines use a TPLM based matcher, similar to \sysname.

+We further compare \sysname\ with three well-established non-TPLM based methods. \citep{10.14778/2735471.2735474} conducted an exhaustive experimental study to compare various active learning methods for entity resolution on several real-world datasets and found that random forests with learner-aware QBC, described in Section \ref{sec:qbc}, perform remarkably well.
+We compare \sysname\ with a Random Forest learner implemented as an ensemble of $20$ decision trees using QBC via bootstrap~\citep{10.14778/2735471.2735474}.

+JedAI~\citep{jedai2018,jedai2020} is another recent open-source toolkit for Entity Resolution.
+JedAI offers highly scalable implementations of end-to-end schema-based and schema-agnostic pipelines including meta-blocking techniques.
+Schema-based workflows rely on similarity joins, whereas schema-agnostic workflows leverage all attribute values to extract overlapping blocks.
+We compare \sysname\ with the \textit{best configuration}~\citep{jedai2020} of both workflows, as found through Grid Search on each dataset using the gold list of duplicates $\dups$.